arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 - If `spec.sync.externalAccess.loadBalancerIP` is set, it defaults to `https://<load-balancer-ip>:<8629>`.
 - Otherwise it defaults to `https://<sync-service-dns-name>:<8629>`.

+### `spec.sync.externalAccess.accessPackageSecretNames: []string`

+This setting specifies the names of zero of more `Secrets` that will be created by the deployment operator containing "access packages".
+An access package contains those `Secrets` that are needed to access the SyncMasters of this `ArangoDeployment`.

+By removing a name from this setting, the corresponding `Secret` is also deleted.

+See [the `ArangoDeploymentReplication` specification](./DeploymentReplicationResource.md) for more information on access packages.

 ### `spec.sync.auth.jwtSecretName: string`

 This setting specifies the name of a kubernetes `Secret` that contains